 Although diverse in their strategies and approaches, each Fair Education project is linked by the common purpose of transforming school practice and culture, in genuine partnership with families and the wider school community, to provide stronger student learning experiences and improved learning outcomes.

-Applications for the Fair Education Program for 2018 will be open to Queensland schools only.
-This round has now closed.
+Applications for the Fair Education Program for NSW schools will open August 2019.

 - Download and read the Program Guidelines BEFORE starting the application.
 These guidelines provide helpful information, such as selection criteria, key program dates and an outline of the commitment required by schools, which will allow you to make an informed decision about your participation and support you in developing a competitive application for further consideration.

 Use the URL provided below to register and login as a user on Smarty Grants platform.

 - Download and print a blank copy of the grant application.
 Discuss it with your key project stakeholders prior to commencing with the application.